Fri 10 Mar 2017

 Lime: Don’t be so gloomy.
 After all it’s not that awful.
 Like the fella says, in Italy for 30 years under the Borgias they had warfare, terror, murder, and bloodshed, but they produced Michelangelo, Leonardo da Vinci, and the Renaissance.
 In Switzerland they had brotherly love — they had 500 years of democracy and peace, and what did that produce?
 The cuckoo clock.

 Avoid the poor quality prints that were struck when the film temporarily lapsed into the public domain.
-The DVD from Criterion is the best way to see it — other than in a movie theater, of course.
+The discs from Criterion and Lions Gate are the best way to see it — other than in a movie theater, of course.
 I haven’t seen the print that TCM shows occasionally, though that network is usually conscientious in trying to obtain the best available print.

 The Third Man

 (1949; directed by Carol Reed; cable, dvd, and blu-ray)